The Chicago Manual of Style: Author-date style

 In-text citations are usually placed just inside a mark of punctuation.
 An exception to this rule is for block quotations, where the citation is placed outside the punctuation.

 The full citation for the source is then included in a references section at the end of the material.
 As publication dates are prominent in this style, the reference entry places the publication date following the author(s) name.

-Heilman, James M., and Andrew G. West.
-2015.
-"Wikipedia and Medicine: Quantifying Readership, Editors, and the Significance of Natural Language."
-Journal of Medical Internet Research 17 (3): e62. doi:10.2196/jmir.4069.

 Notes and bibliography style

 Using notes and bibliography style, the sourced text is indicated by a superscripted note number that corresponds to a full citation either at the bottom of the page (as a footnote) or at the end of a main body of text (as an endnote).
 In both instances, the citation is also placed in a bibliography entry at the end of the material, listed in alphabetical order of the author's last name.
 The two formats differ: notes use commas where bibliography entries use periods.

 The following is an example of a journal article citation provided as a note and its bibliography entry.
-The third example of the bibliography entry is marked up with color to identify its parts.